Water Working Group

 Resources

-The Water Resources Working Group white papers summarize the latest information regarding the impacts of warming and changing precipitation patterns on water resources and offer a wide variety of adaptation strategies.
+The following resources from the Water Working Group summarize the latest information regarding the impacts of warming and changing precipitation patterns and offer a wide variety of adaptation strategies.
+We also encourage readers to revisit the 2021 and 2011 (pdf) WICCI assessment reports for a comprehensive review of climate change impacts to water.

 Our Team